Nerve conduction velocityNCV

 How to Prepare for the Test

 The impulse may feel like an electric shock.
-Depending on how strong the stimulus is, you will feel it to varying degrees, and it may be uncomfortable.
+You may feel some discomfort depending on how strong the impulse is.
 You should feel no pain once the test is finished.

 Why the Test is Performed

 This test is used to diagnose nerve damage or destruction.
-Occasionally, the test may be used to evaluate diseases of nerve or muscle, including myopathy, Lambert-Eaton syndrome, or myasthenia gravis.
+The test may sometimes be used to evaluate diseases of nerve or muscle, including:

 NCV is related to the diameter of the nerve and the degree of myelination (the presence of a myelin sheath on the axon) of the nerve.
-Newborn infants have values that are approximately half that of adults, and adult values are normally reached by age 3 or 4.
+Newborn infants have values that are approximately half that of adults.
+Adult values are normally reached by age 3 or 4.

 What Abnormal Results Mean

-Most often, abnormal results are due to some sort of nerve damage or destruction, including:
+Most often, abnormal results are due to nerve damage or destruction, including: